Baseball in France: 1914-1945: from one war to another

-At the end of the war, baseball entered the university, notably in Paris, Toulouse, Lyon, Nice and Dijon while the bats are now produced locally.
-Christy Mathewson who is stationed in France is very reserved on the level of French players declaring in 1919 to "The Washington Post" that they have more afraid of a baseball than a German grenade.
+At the end of the war, baseball entered universities, notably in Paris, Toulouse, Lyon, Nice and Dijon, while bats began to be produced locally.
+Christy Mathewson, stationed in France, was reserved when French players declared in 1919 to "The Washington Post" that they were more afraid of a baseball than a German grenade.
 John McGraw, on the other hand, is more optimistic.

 In 1920, the Standard AC won the Paris championship organized by the Parisian baseball league.
 The following year, the National Baseball League was founded.
-Chaired by Gaston François, it brings together the League of Paris and that of the North.
-Its objectives are to popularize the practice in France, to provide Paris with facilities to practice this sport and obtain recognition from the Olympic Committee.
+Chaired by Gaston François, it brought together the League of Paris and that of the North.
+Its objectives are to popularize baseball in France, provide Paris with facilities to practice the sport, and obtain recognition from the Olympic Committee.